LSmuts/JsSyntaxProject_MixedMessages/README.md

-# Random Dungeon and Dragons Mission Generator
+# Random Dungeon & Dragons Mission Generator

 This project is a random message generator that generates a new Dungeons and Dragons-inspired "mission" each time it is run.
 The mission includes a randomly selected race, class, location, and objective.

+---

 ## Project Overview